astoeckel/libfoxenstack/README.md

 ## Features

 * *Multi-platform.*
-  Supports x86_64, i386 and ARM32 (tested on ARMv6 upwards).
+  Supports the SYSV ABI (Linux, macOS) on x86_64, i386 and ARM32 (tested on ARMv6 upwards).
 Patches for other platforms are welcome!
 * *C++ exception support.*
   Correctly propagates C++ exceptions across stack boundaries―even on ARM.
   C++ exception support can be deactivated for a smaller footprint; use